php-fig/fig-standards/proposed/http-message.md

      * a null value.
      *
      * @param string $name Case-insensitive header field name.
-     * @return string|null A string of discrete header values concatenated
+     * @return string|null A string of header values concatenated
      *    together using a comma.
 If the header does not appear in the message,
      *    this method MUST return a null value.
      */